Isak Fritz

-Isak Cornelius Christiaan Fritz is a South African politician who has been a Member of the Northern Cape Provincial Legislature for the Democratic Alliance since May 2014.
+Isak Cornelius Christiaan Fritz is a South African politician who has served as the Leader of the Official Opposition in the Northern Cape Provincial Legislature and as the Leader of the Democratic Alliance in the Northern Cape since December 2025.
+He has been a Member of the Northern Cape Provincial Legislature since 2014.

 Political career

 Fritz is a member of the Democratic Alliance.
 He was elected as a Member of the Northern Cape Provincial Legislature in the 7 May 2014 provincial election, as he was placed seventh on the party's provincial list and the party won seven seats.
 He was sworn in as an MPL on 21 May 2014.

 Fritz was re-elected for a second term in the 8 May 2019 provincial election, as he was once again seventh and the party won eight seats.
 He took office for his new term on 22 May 2019.